DeltaXML/vscode-xslt-tokenizer/README.md

 See: [VSCode Settings](https://code.visualstudio.com/docs/getstarted/settings)

-To use the task-provider for the Saxon XSLT Processor, the following setting is required (alter path to suit actual jar location):
+To use the task-provider for the _Java_ Saxon XSLT Processor, the following setting is required (alter path to suit actual jar location):

 ```
   "XSLT.tasks.saxonJar": "/path/to/folder/SaxonHE10-0J/saxon-he-10.0.jar"